borisdivjak/sharp-ia/social-inclusion.md

 }
 '></div>

-The DIALOG is a measure used to support a structured conversation between a clinician and the person they are working with.
-It focusses on the person’s needs for care, treatment satisfaction and views on quality of life.
+The DIALOG is a measure used to support a structured conversation between a patient and a clinician.
+It focusses on the patient's needs for care, treatment satisfaction and views on quality of life.

 Results show a statistically significant (p<0.001) increased satisfaction across 7 life domains spanning areas such as health, relationships, job and living situation.